The Last Express: Gameplay

 The game operates primarily from a first-person perspective of the story's lead character when they explore the train, with cutscenes being conducted in the third-person.
 Gameplay takes place almost entirely within real-time, albeit accelerated by a factor of six; the only time when it is not conducted so is when the player's character sleeps at certain intervals and when the player is on the game's pause menu.
-Events within the game are scripted and thus occur at specific times denoted by the in-game clock – for example, a character leaving their compartment in order to go to the restaurant car in order to have lunch.
-When on the pause menu, the player can rewind time, either to a specific point, or to a specific destination on the express route (i.e., Paris), or the player can fast forward to a later time, up until the current point in the story that they have reached.
+Events within the game are scripted.
+Thus, they occur at specific times denoted by the in-game clock.
+For example, a character leaving their compartment in order to go to the restaurant car in order to have lunch.
+When on the pause menu, the player can rewind time, either to a specific point, or to a specific destination on the express route (i.e., Paris).
+The player may also fast forward to a later time, up until the current point in the story that they have reached.

 The main areas of the game are within the carriages of the train, with the player able to look around each place they are in, move down corridors, enter and leave compartments, knock on doors, and talk to people.
 Items within the game can be interacted with, either to be examined, or in some cases, collected by the player for use later on.
 The game's story features around thirty characters, each of whom has their own artificial intelligence and individual agendas – they therefore conduct actions that allow them to complete their own personal goals, only changing their plans due to player intervention – with the game using a non-linear approach of story-telling, in which the player's actions or in-actions, affect how the story plays out; the game's many events led to its script being around 800 pages long.

 The story features multiple endings, depending on the player's actions.
 Around thirty of these are game overs, involving the main character being killed or arrested.
 Four are alternate endings; only one of these is the "true" ending.